YuriSizuku/toolkit-Localization/README.md

 * `libalg.py`, some matching and statistic method for text
 * `ftextcvt.py`, convert the `ftext` format made by `bintext.py`
 * `ftextpack.py`, method for packing `ftext` in a bin file with lower memory
-* `cpcvt.py`, convert some strings encoding in file

 ### windows platform libraries